-Our faculty conducts empirical research in a variety of areas of alcohol abuse/dependence, drug abuse/dependence and tobacco use, ranging from laboratory investigations of mechanisms through treatment or early intervention to policy.
+Our faculty conducts empirical research in a variety of areas of alcohol use/dependence, drug use/dependence and tobacco use, ranging from laboratory investigations of mechanisms through treatment to early intervention to implementation science and policy.
 Funding comes from the federal government and a variety of foundations.

-We provide comprehensive training in how to conduct excellent research to predoctoral and postdoctoral research fellows.
+We provide comprehensive training in how to conduct cutting-edge research to both predoctoral and postdoctoral research fellows.
 Faculty conduct clinical training seminars for practitioners at national and regional conferences.
 We are also the home of the New England Addiction Technology Transfer Center (ATTC) and the South Africa ATTC, which combined train thousands of front-line addiction service providers each year.

-Faculty are involved in developing training curricula for medical schools and addiction training for clinicians as part of the ATTC.
+Faculty are involved in educating the next generation of scholars through the Brown School of Public Health and the Warren Alpert Medical School.
 The CAAS houses the largest library of material on Alcoholics Anonymous, in conjunction with the Brown University library system.

 Faculty are involved in Physicians and Lawyers for National Drug Policy to align policy, practice, and public understanding with the scientific evidence that addiction is a preventable and treatable disease; to support the use of evidence-based, cost-effective approaches toward prevention and treatment; and to enable lawyers and physicians to provide effective and sustained leadership in this effort.